samarthdd/k8-proxy-documentation/docs/products/gw cloud sdk/deployment.md

 ![image](https://user-images.githubusercontent.com/70196799/116567382-dba7bb00-a907-11eb-9479-b36230e14ddb.png)

+  8. Wait for instance to be initialized (~10 minutes)

 ## Validate Deployment

 Follow these instructions to validate deployment: https://k8-proxy.github.io/k8-proxy-documentation/docs/products/gw%20cloud%20sdk/c-fd-integration-aws#validate-deployment and access FileDrop and the monitoring capabilities from the service cluster.